Austral Entomology

 Austral Entomology (formerly Australian Journal of Entomology) is a peer-reviewed scientific journal published by Wiley, on behalf of the Australian Entomological Society.
-The editor-in-chief is Dr Richard V Glatz.
+The editor-in-chief is A/Prof Martin J Steinbauer.

 Austral Entomology is the Society's flagship publication.
 It promotes the study of the biology, ecology, taxonomy and control of insects and arachnids in the southern hemisphere.